 - Shop for treats and souvenirs at the Dallas Farmers Market

-For more Places to Stay, check out our full Dallas Neighborhood Guide!
+For more Places to Stay, check out our Dallas Airbnb Guide!

 These days, Dallas means the Dallas Cowboys.
 For those who don’t know, they’re a famous American football team, so going to see their stadium – either on a tour or seeing a game – would definitely count as one of the most quintessential things to do in Dallas.

 You can go behind the scenes, see the press boxes, the radio box, the private suites, you can even walk onto the field itself and throw a ball – then finish up in the locker room.
 Now that’s pretty cool.
 Fun fact: Apparently, the Dallas Cowboys’ stadium – called Cowboy Stadium, funnily enough – is one of the most expensive sporting venues ever built.